Alnwick: History

-In 1314, Sir John Felton was governor of Alnwick.
 In winter 1424, much of the town was burnt by a Scottish raiding party.
 Again in 1448, the town was burnt by a Scottish army led by William Douglas, 8th Earl of Douglas and George Douglas, 4th Earl of Angus.
+Following these setbacks, in the 15th century both monastic houses gained defensive towers and the town was walled.

+In addition to the threat from Scotland, Alnwick was heavily contested in the Wars of the Roses.
+It was held for Henry VI until the Lancastrian collapse of 1461, when it fell to Edward IV.
+That winter the Lancastrians recaptured it but, in July 1462, the Yorkists retook it.
+By the autumn, the Lancastrians were again in possession and quickly came under Yorkist siege.
+Despite Franco-Scottish reinforcements, the Lancastrians abandoned the castle to the Yorkists in January 1463, though by May they had regained it through betrayal.
+On 23 June, it was surrendered to the Yorkists for the final time.
+According to historian Dan Spencer, this made Alnwick the most besieged place in the country in the Wars of the Roses.
+Sir Thomas Malory mentions Alnwick as a possible location for Lancelot's castle Joyous Garde.

+In the English Reformation, monastic life at Alnwick came to an end, with both Alnwick Abbey and Hulne Priory being suppressed in 1539.
+Shortly afterwards, the Percys also left Alnwick to decay, only resuming residence in the mid-18th century.
+Since then the Percys have remained at Alnwick.
 There was a Church of Scotland congregation in Alnwick in the 17th and 18th centuries.

-Sir Thomas Malory mentions Alnwick as a possible location for Lancelot's castle Joyous Garde.

 A Royal Air Force distribution depot was constructed at Alnwick during the Second World War with four main fuel storage tanks (total capacity 1700 tons) and road and rail loading facilities.
 The tanks were above ground and surrounded by concrete.
 The site was closed in the 1970s, and its demolition and disposal were completed in 1980.

-The Alnwick by-pass takes the A1 London–Edinburgh trunk road around the town.
-It was started in 1968.
+The Alnwick by-pass takes the A1 London–Edinburgh trunk road around the town; it was opened in 1968.